soundpress/RulesOfNYC/docs/c49/index.rst

 (c) Chair.
 The Mayor shall preside at all meetings as Chair.

 (d) Quorum.
-Except as provided in subdivision (a) of § l-05, a majority of the members of the Board entitled to vote on a matter before the Board shall constitute a quorum for action on such matter, provided that a quorum shall be deemed present only where such majority includes at least one of either the Speaker or the affected Borough President.
+Except as provided in subdivision (a) of 70 RCNY § 1-05, a majority of the members of the Board entitled to vote on a matter before the Board shall constitute a quorum for action on such matter, provided that a quorum shall be deemed present only where such majority includes at least one of either the Speaker or the affected Borough President.

 (e) Votes.

-   (1) Except as provided in subdivision (a) of § 1-05, any action respecting a matter before the Board shall require the affirmative vote of a majority of the members of the Board entitled to vote on such matter.
+   (1) Except as provided in subdivision (a) of 70 RCNY § 1-05, any action respecting a matter before the Board shall require the affirmative vote of a majority of the members of the Board entitled to vote on such matter.

    (2) The Hearing Secretary shall conduct a roll call upon every matter to be acted upon and all votes shall be taken by the ayes and nays.
-A roll call shall be conducted at the request of the Chair, unless the matter is laid over pursuant to subdivision (k) of § 1-01.
+A roll call shall be conducted at the request of the Chair, unless the matter is laid over pursuant to subdivision (k) of 70 RCNY § 1-01.

    (3) The vote of any member abstaining shall be considered a negative vote.